aronhuinink/workshop-animation/README.md

 git clone https://github.com/aronhuinink/workshop-animation.git
 ```
 2. **Add the project `workshop-animation` in Unity Hub and open it.**

+**Important !**
+- Install the Input System Package (if it has not already been installed)
+- Install the Cinemachine Package (if it has not already been installed)
+- It's recommended to use Unity version: ```6000.2.6.f2```, but any other version might work as well.

 Now you should be ready to get started with the workshop !
 <hr>